-- 1. Decision-making bodies shall comply with the Code of Ordinances, Florida Statutes, the LDR and the Development Review Manual when specific actions or criteria are required based on the type of application.
+- A. Results - 1.
+Decision-making bodies shall comply with the Code of Ordinances, Florida Statutes, the LDRs and the Development Review Manual when specific actions or criteria are required based on the type of application.
 Additionally, the following shall apply: - a.
-When a development application is denied with prejudice at a public hearing, an application for all, or in part, of the subject site shall not be considered for a period of one (1) calendar year from the date of the denial unless the subsequent application involves: - i.
+When a development application is denied with prejudice at a public hearing, an application for all, or in part, of the subject site shall not be considered for a period of one (1) calendar year, except for a Future Land Use Map amendment to the Comprehensive Plan, which shall not be considered for two (2) calendar years, from the date of the denial unless the subsequent application involves: - i.
 A change in proposed use; - ii.
 A twenty-five percent (25%) or greater increase or decrease in the proposed density or intensity; - iii.
-A majority of the decision-making body determined the denial was based on a material mistake of fact of the proposed application; or - iv.
-A Future Land Use Map amendment to the Comprehensive Plan, which shall not be considered for two (2) calendar years from the date of the denial. - b.
-If an application is deemed sufficient and submitted for review, then becomes inactive for 90 calendar days, the DM shall have the authority to administratively withdrawal the applications unless an extension is requested prior to the expiration of the 90 day period.
-An extension fee may be applicable. - 2.
-Type A1 Administrative Applications shall be reviewed and a decision shall be made within ten (10) working days of a sufficient application.
+A majority of the decision-making body determined the denial was based on a material mistake of fact of the proposed application; or - b.
+If an application is deemed sufficient and submitted for review, but then becomes inactive for 90 calendar days, the DM shall have the authority to administratively withdrawal the applications unless an extension is requested prior to the expiration of the 90 day period.
+An extension fee may be applicable. - Type A1 Administrative Applications shall be reviewed and a decision shall be made within ten (10) working days of a sufficient application.
 The final decision shall be provided to the applicant within five (5) working days of the decision. - 3.
 Applicants that obtain an approval of a Type A2, B and/or C Application shall submit two (2) sets of plans and one (1) Mylar for stamping, along with a georeferenced AutoCAD or GIS file.
 The plans must match what was approved by the decisions-making body and include all conditions of approval.
 If the plans are required to change in order to implement or illustrate a condition of approval, the DM may stamp the rectified plan.
-Any changes beyond what is considered to be the rectified plan shall be considered an Amendment and shall require a new application in accordance with this article.

-4. If there is evidence a development order was considered with misrepresentation, fraud, deceit or a deliberate error of omission, the PZB Director shall initiate a re-hearing of the decision-making body and may result in the proposed application be remanded back to the beginning of the development review process.
+Any changes beyond what is considered to be the rectified plan shall be considered an Amendment and shall require a new application in accordance with this article. - 4.
+If there is evidence that a development order application or presentation contained misrepresentation, fraud, deceit or a deliberate error of omission, the PZB Director shall initiate a re-hearing of the decision-making body and may result in the proposed application be remanded back to the beginning of the development review process. - B. Time Limitations - 1.
+Development orders shall comply with the time limitations and requirements of Table 5.2.4 -1 unless: - a.
+The PZB Director grants an administrative extension for a period of time not to exceed twenty-four (24) months.
+If a surety bond, escrow deposit, or letter of credit was not originally required, one may be required as a determining factor in granting the extension.
+Only one administrative extension is permitted and shall be considered based on the following: - i.
+Attempts by the applicant to complete the unfulfilled conditions of approval;